 Let’s be clear up front.
 No matter what other sites will tell you, it is not really possible in a home environment to produce the type of pasta that can made with eggs, or the commercially produced egg free pasta.
 We can make other pasta, however, that will good, and have a special taste and texture of their own.

-I work with two different recipes.
-One with semolina flour, and one with besan, or chickpea flour.
-They give quite different results.
-It is good to experiment with both of them until you find a pasta noodle that you prefer.
+I work with several different recipes for eggless pasta.
+One with semolina flour, one with besan, or chickpea flour, and one with both.
+Each gives quite a different result.
+It pays to experiment with each of them until you find a pasta noodle that you prefer.
+The third type has been my most successful and is my current favourite, so make sure that you check that one out below.

 I made fresh pasta for dinner.
 It was great.
 The texture is somewhat different to regular fresh pasta, but it is very good.